edangolgithub/deepaweb/README.md

 - No server management is necessary
 - Simplified backend code (FaaS)
-- Serverless architectures are inherently scalable
+- Serverless architectures are scalable.
+With technologies that automatically scale from zero to peak demands, you can           adapt to customer needs faster than ever.
 - Quick deployments and updates are possible
 - Serverless computing is generally very cost-effective.
-It significantly reduces server cost (70-90%), because you don’t pay     for idle
+It significantly reduces server cost (70-90%), because you don’t pay     for idle.
+With a pay-for-value billing model, you never pay for over-provisioning and your resource utilization is optimized   on your behalf.
 - It eliminates server maintenance
+- By eliminating operational overhead, your team can release quickly, get feedback, and iterate to get to market faster.
+- Build better applications, easier.
+Serverless applications have built-in service integrations, so you can focus on building     your application instead of configuring it.

 ## Why not serverless